-Just as with private land development, tree stands, forests and non-forested open space should be identified, preserved, and properly managed during private utility and public infrastructure land disturbing activities, both in the development and maintenance phases.
-Public agencies should adopt and implement policies and practices for holistic, landscape-scale management of natural resources.
-Fairfax County agencies should adhere to the Natural Landscaping Policy^{30, 31} endorsed by the Board of Supervisors.
+Just as with private land development, tree stands, forests and non-forested open space should be identified, preserved, and properly managed during planning for private utility and public infrastructure, as well as the development and maintenance phases.
+State and county public agencies should adopt and implement policies and practices for holistic, landscape-scale management of natural resources.
+Fairfax County agencies should adhere to the Natural Landscaping Policy endorsed by the Board of Supervisors.
+County agencies should seize opportunities to negotiate with VDOT and utility companies for the replacement of trees removed from areas outside of their rights-of-way during construction and maintenance operations.